Dendrobates

 - Dendrobates's instance of is recorded as taxon[3].

-- Dendrobates's taxon name is recorded as Dendrobates[8].
+- Dendrobates's scientific name is Dendrobates[6].

 - Dendrobates's Commons category is recorded as Dendrobates[7].